 The Sound of Silence?
 Not so Much

-We’ve had lots of cats and can attest to the fact that their purrs are as distinct as their coats.
+We’ve had many cats and can attest that their purrs are as distinct as their coats.
 On the other hand, the clicking sound our furry friends make when that porch squirrel put a nose against the glass is a sound that says a lot.
 Your cat is telling you that there’s something to worry about outside.

 Cat Chat 101